OfficeDev/office-js-docs-pr/docs/develop/develop-add-ins-visual-studio.md

 - [Word quick start](../quickstarts/word-quickstart.md?tabs=visualstudio)
 - [PowerPoint quick start](../quickstarts/powerpoint-quickstart.md?tabs=visualstudio)

-Visual Studio does not support creating Office Add-ins for OneNote or Project.
+Visual Studio doesn't support creating Office Add-ins for OneNote or Project.
 To create Office Add-ins for either of these hosts, you'll need to use the Yeoman generator for Office Add-ins, as described in the [OneNote quick start](../quickstarts/onenote-quickstart.md) or the [Project quick start](../quickstarts/project-quickstart.md).

 ## Develop the add-in using Visual Studio